mucommander/mucommander/package/readme.txt

 It is recommended to install muCommander from a package that comes with Java Runtime Environment (JRE).
-The version of JRE that is included for macOS (dmg), Windows (msi) and Linux  (rpm / deb), in this version of muCommander is 24, 20, and 20, respectively.
+The version of JRE that is included for macOS (dmg), Windows (msi) and Linux  (rpm / deb), in this version of muCommander is 25.

 However, in case the included JRE is not supported on your machine, you can check the noarch-dmg, portable, or tgz packages that require Java 11+ to be installed separately.